ansys/pytwin/doc/source/user_guide/index.rst

 ==========

-Anyone who wants to use PyTwin can import its Python modules and develop Python code to integrate and deploy Ansys Digital Twin Runtimes, as explained in :ref:`ref_index_api` and demonstrated in :ref:`ref_example_gallery`.
+Anyone who wants to use PyTwin can import its Python modules and develop Python code to integrate and deploy twin runtimes, as explained in :ref:`ref_index_api` and demonstrated in :ref:`ref_example_gallery`.

 Global settings